Proton Holdings: Future

 On 3 December 2014, Proton announced plans to construct a new car factory in Bangladesh.
 A deal was made public on 6 February 2015 between Kuala Lumpur and Jakarta to help the latter develop the way for their own national car.
 There are allegations that President Jokowi Widodo is appointing Abdullah Mahmud Hendropriyono as the representative of PT Adiperkasa Citra Lestari, who was known to be associated with ex-President Megawati Soekarnoputri.

 According to Steven Xu of Proton's International Sales, the company is still in the process of establishing more distributors to increase its presence in Indonesia as of 10 April 2019.

 On 24 April 2019, Proton announced that they'll relaunch again in Australia since sales have declined in 2015 after the company established its presence in 1995.

 According to Li Churong, the company will expand its presence in the ASEAN countries, such as Brunei, Indonesia, Singapore and Thailand.
 The company announced on 16 June 2021 that its Indonesian and Thai operations will resume in the near future with plans to be the third biggest automobile manufacturer in the ASEAN region.
 It was reported that Proton's Thai operations could resume by 2022.
+But in February 2023, it's reported that Indonesian and Thai operations have yet to resume, including Fiji.

 The presence of a Proton X50 being driven in India for road tests indicate the possible presence of a future Proton branch in India.

+On 29 November 2024, Geely announced that they will enter the Australian and Thai auto markets, potentially putting any dampers for Proton to market their vehicles in those two countries.
+On 17 December 2024, Proton announced that Vincar Group will be the Singaporean distributor/retailer for Proton vehicles in Singapore with the Proton e.MAS 7 being the first vehicle to be retailed in 2025.